-In Table 1 we have compiled a set of land reforms capping farm size that have been implemented since the 1950s for countries for which we were able to obtain data.
-The middle column indicates the period of the land reform.
-The column to the right provides the explicit legislated ceiling imposed by the reform.
+In Table 1 we have compiled a set of land reforms capping farm size that have been implemented since 1950 for countries for which we were able to obtain data.
+The first column indicates the period of the land reform.
+The second column provides the explicit legislated ceiling imposed by the reform.
 This ceiling per se might not be a good description of how restrictive or binding the reform was, as these countries differ in their pre-reform average farm size.
-One way to measure the restrictiveness of the reform is to look at the ratio of the ceiling to the pre-reform average farm size.
-This restrictiveness ratio varies substantially across reforms: e.g. 1.75 in the Philippines, 9 in Bangladesh, 18 in Sri Lanka.
-It should be noted that these reforms can vary not only in the set of accompanying institutional changes (e.g., operation of factor markets), but also in the degree of enforcement.
-In the first column, we calculate the change in average farm size before and after the reform using census data from the World Census of Agriculture (and where such data are absent from the respective national agricultural censuses).1 It is particularly striking that in all these cases average farm size dropped following the reform, since the tendency is for average farm size to increase over time as a country goes through the process of structural transformation and individuals move out of agriculture.2
+To measure the restrictiveness of the reform, we report in the third column the ratio of the ceiling to the pre-reform average farm size.
+This restrictiveness ratio varies substantially across reforms, from 1.75 in the Philippines to 8.8 in Bangladesh and 13.8 in Sri Lanka.
+We note that these reforms can vary not only in the set of accompanying institutional changes (e.g., operation of factor markets), but also in the degree of enforcement.
+In the last column, we report the change in average farm size before and after the reform using census data from the World Census of Agriculture.
+It is particularly striking that in all the cases reported in Table 1 average farm size declined following the reform even though the tendency is